ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.

-A JWP may also be single use, where an issued JWP can only be used once to generate a presented form, any additional presentations would be inherently correlatable.
+A JWP may also be single use, where an issued JWP can only be used once to generate a presented form.
+In this case, any additional presentations would be inherently correlatable.
 These are still useful for applications needing only selective disclosure or where new unique issued JWPs can be retrieved easily.

 ### Presentation Protected Header